AyeCode/invoicing/readme.txt

 == Changelog ==

 = 2.0.2 =
+* Authorize.NET using the last name as the customer's address - FIXED

+= 2.0.2 =
 * Default pages not created for new installs - FIXED
 * Default payment form only created during the first checkout - FIXED
 * Remove PHP notices shown when a logged out users uses a "buy now" button - FIXED